Timmy/ulx-docs/index.md

 ## Feature highlights

-- An immense list of commands.
+- A total of 74 default commands.
 - An easy-to-use and intuitive GUI.
 - A powerful targeting system.
 - Full-featured and configurable logging system.